green-fox-academy/twlghtzn-p2p/README.md

 ### Better looking Main page

-Make the main page pretty using bootsrap.
+Make the main page pretty using bootstrap.
 Your page should look like this:

 ![pretty](assets/pretty.png)